Redocly/developer-portal-starter/developer-portal/fast-login-bigcommerce.md

 When in the seller dashboard onboarding, select “Existing Org”.
 You should then be able to see your organization in the dropdown.
 You may now add an existing app to your organization.

 #### My store doesn’t use an ecommerce platform.
 Can I still use Fast?
-Yes, see the custom login integration information here **FAST LOGIN FOR OTHER PLATFORMS LINK**
+Yes, see the custom login integration information [here.](/developer-portal/fast-login-install)

 #### I am using a BigCommerce store.
 How can I make sure Fast uses my registered store email?
 When you log into a BigCommerce store, if you have a BigCommerce account associated with that email address, we will use the same account.
 Otherwise we will create a new BigCommerce account for you.
 No effort required on your part.